 Closest Metro Station: Masséna (Line A)

-10. Confluence’s Quirky Architecture
+11. Confluence’s Quirky Architecture

-Confluence is a vibrant and bustling district of Lyon.
-It has become a hub for modern restaurants, upscale bars, and new businesses.
+It has become a hub for modern restaurants, upscale bars, new businesses, and contemporary architecture.
 There’s even a renowned science and anthropology museum, Musée des Confluences.

 Address: 8 Rue Casimir Périer